Cyclists of all ages and abilities will enjoy getting on their bike and having a leisurely ride along this beautiful stretch of coast.

 And of course you do not have to cycle all of it if you don’t want too!

-All that is asked is that you cycle responsibly and do not exceed 10mph.
+Please cycle responsibly and do not exceed 10mph.
 Pedestrians have priority at all times and please watch out for young children (and some excited grown ups) crossing the promenade eager to get from the beach huts onto the beach!
+Please dismount and push your bike where you see the signs ‘cyclists dismount’ or the ‘no cycling’ sign.

 Weekends, especially hot and sunny ones, can also be a popular and busy time, so extra care should be taken.
 A bike bell is advisable!

-And if you’re feeling very fit you don’t have to finish at Sandbanks or Hengistbury Head!
+And if you’re feeling very fit you don’t have to finish at Shore Road, Sandbanks or Hengistbury Head!

 At Sandbanks you can get on the chain ferry and cross the entrance to Poole Harbour to Studland where the miles and miles of Purbeck countryside await you!